Professor Paul Cassell to argue victims’ rights challenge on behalf of Boeing 737 Max crash victims’ family members

 Apr 28, 2022 | Faculty

-""On behalf of 15 families of victims of the two Boeing 737 MAX crashes, Paul Cassell, a professor of law at the University of Utah’s S.J.
-Quinney College of Law, will soon present arguments in the U.S. District Court for the Northern District of Texas stating that the United States government violated the families’ rights under the Crime Victims’ Rights Act through a secret process that led to Boeing receiving a favorable deferred prosecution agreement (DPA).
+""On behalf of 15 families of victims of the two Boeing 737 MAX crashes, Professor Paul Cassell will soon present arguments in the U.S. District Court for the Northern District of Texas stating that the U.S. government violated the families’ rights under the Crime Victims’ Rights Act through a secret process that led to Boeing receiving a favorable deferred prosecution agreement (DPA).
 Cassell is seeking remedies that include rescinding the provision that allowed Boeing to receive immunity from criminal prosecution.

 The arguments state that the families of the victims learned of the DPA through news reports, as the DOJ never reached out to or conferred with them—in violation of their right to confer with prosecutors under the Crime Victims’ Rights Act.
 The arguments also state that the government told some of these families that no criminal investigation into Boeing even existed.